SmittyDeuce/project-Defeat-the-Evil-Wizard/README.md

 - Special Abilities:
   - **Holy Strike**: Deals damage with a chance of critical damage.
   - **Divine Shield**: Temporarily blocks the next incoming attack.

+---

+## Update Log

+### 4/29–4/30
+- Refactored code to be more modular by separating character classes into their own modules.
+- Fixed error where abilities failed when passed a string instead of the correct parameters.
+- Renamed functions and variables to follow proper `snake_case` naming conventions.